 They wanted to base the gears inside Big Bentley on the actual gears inside Big Ben but it turned out the gears were about the size of a big table so they just made the gears bigger to add emphasis and drama to the scene.

 The Prince Wheeliam is based on the Bentley Continental GT and the Queen is based on a Rolls and Bentley mix.
 The crown on her car is based upon an old classic luggage rack that they saw.

-Harley Jessup’s team created the logo for the world grand prix as a cartoon character names Globie – which they ended up using as the inflatable character that Professor Z lands on when he crashes out of the window from his private box when Holley surprises him.
+Harley Jessup’s team created the logo for the World Grand Prix as a cartoon character named Globie – which they ended up using as the inflatable character that Professor Z lands on when he crashes out of the window from his private box when Holley surprises him.